 The most common way to handle the boilerplate in web applications is by using a framework.
-Examples of such frameworks include Ruby on Rails, Django, and Spring.
+Examples include Ruby on Rails, Django, and Spring.
 The frameworks provide the canned functionality needed for building a modern site.

-The benefits the frameworks offer also come with inherent costs.
+The benefits these frameworks offer also come with inherent costs.
 Since many operations are done implicitly, you have to memorize what effects any action might have.
 This opaqueness makes your code more difficult to reason about.
-When you need to do something that is at odds with the framework's design, it can quickly become awkward and difficult.
-You might have to dive deep into the internals of that framework and create hacks around the expected behaviors.
+When you need to do something that's at odds with the framework's design, it can quickly become awkward and difficult.
+You might have to dive deep into the internals of that framework and hack around the expected behaviors.

-So instead of using frameworks, Clojure makes a number of powerful libraries available, and we can put these libraries together in a way that makes sense for our particular project.
-As you'll see, we manage to avoid having to write boilerplate while retaining the code clarity we desire.
-As you read on, I think you'll agree that this model has clear advantages over the framework-based approach.
+Instead of using frameworks, Clojure makes a number of powerful libraries available, and we can put these libraries together in a way that makes sense for our particular project.
+As you'll see, we manage to avoid having to write boilerplate, while retaining the code clarity we desire.
+As you read on, we think you'll agree that this model has clear advantages over the framework-based approach.

-My goal is to give you both a solid understanding of the Clojure web stack and the expertise to quickly and easily build web applications using it.
+Our goal is to give you both a solid understanding of the Clojure web stack and the expertise to quickly and easily build web applications using it.
 The following chapters will guide you all the way from setting up your development environment to creating a complete real-world application.
-I will show you what's available and then guide you in structuring your application using the current best practices.
+We'll show you what's available and then guide you in structuring your application using the current best practices.